zeiban/altcointip/README.md

-# moontippingbot for Reddit
+# tipmoonbot for Reddit

 ## Introduction

 moontipbot is a fork of vindimy's ALTcointip bot, found at __https://github.com/vindimy/altcointip__ and inspired by mohland's dogetipbot, found at __https://github.com/mohland/dogetipbot

-For introduction to and use of ALTcointip bot, see __http://www.reddit.com/r/ALTcointip/wiki/index__
+For introduction to and use of  bot, see __http://www.reddit.com/r/ALTcointip/wiki/index__

-Since moontippingbot is a fork of ALTcointip the instruction are the same.
+Since tipmoonbot is a fork of ALTcointip the instruction are the same.

 ## ALTCointip Getting Started Instructions